hedi0/Attendance-App/README.md

 ## 🤝 Contribution Guidelines

-We welme cributions  the endance-App! sure a smlabn, ease follow se guSle:** ere to stdJava codtions.
-Googlevaat or Orac
+Weelmetions  the endance-App! sure a smlabn, ealofdgfdw se guSle:** ere to stdva codons.
+Golevaat or O